 You may contact us at any time to unsubscribe from any of our services or to request that we remove or amend your details in our records (with the exception of any direct healthcare data, or data held for legal, or service provision based purposes).

 You will only receive marketing information from us where you have indicated consent to receive it.
 Please contact the local site directly if, for example, you are receiving marketing information not related to the website or C&C. We pay for advertising on Google (Google Adwords), where we provide relevant content based on search terms.
 We also use Facebook, sometimes paying for targeted adverts about relevant content, blogs and events.
 You can unsubscribe from marketing delivered by us at any time.
-Contact your local C&C site or email our Governance & Compliance Manager.
+Contact your local C&C site or email our Risk & Governance Manager.

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over any other website.
 Therefore, we cannot accept responsibility for the protection and privacy of any information or data which you provide whilst visiting such sites, and such sites are not governed by this privacy statement.